hongseungzz/project_seungzz/chatbot_project/README.md

 - Explanation
     - Deployment to the ```Flask``` web framework and ```Heroku``` platform and simple DB management with ```Postgresql```
     - Service 1 : Recommendation suburban scholarships to meet the requirements
-          - Two Versions of Chatbot
+          - Two Versions of Insert Option
-            - Chatbot 1 :
+          - Option 1 :
-            - Chatbot 2 :
+          - Option 2 :
     - Service 2 : Inquiry suburban scholarships that users want to know about